Juneau Excursions and Tours: Gastineau Guiding Company

-Enjoy four tours in one!
-This fully guided trip gives you the best of Juneau`s history with an exclusive downtown tour, a ride on an aerial tram with dramatic views, an easy walk in the timberline wilderness atop Mount Roberts, and some time sampling products made from the rainforest in the Alpine Tea House – Juneau’s peak attraction.
+Enjoy three tours in one!
+This fully guided trip gives you the best of Juneau`s history with a professional guide to lead you and a small group as you enjoy a ride on an aerial tram with dramatic views, a trek in the timberline wilderness atop Mount Roberts, and the opportunity to time sample products made from the rainforest in the cozy Alpine Tea House – Juneau’s peak attraction.

 Nature Center & Mountain Attractions

 Finish the tour with your guide at the Nature Center as you finish your cup of tea perusing interpretive displays and unique outdoor gifts.
 You may choose to extend your stay on the mountain and view the complimentary Native cultural film `Seeing Daylight`, venture to the Raptor Center for a closer look at a live bald eagle, or check out the various mountaintop shops.
 Your tram ticket is valid for unlimited rides all day.
 Best of all, the Tram is conveniently located in the heart of the Juneau shopping district making for an easy transition from wilderness adventure to retail therapy.

 Trail Time:.75 hours